ahmedali610/media-inpainting-toolkit/README.md

 ---

-## Repository Name
+## Description
-`media-inpainting-toolkit`

-**Short Description:** Media Inpainting Toolkit is a command-line Python application that enables seamless removal of unwanted objects from images and videos by leveraging COCO-format masks, state-of-the-art LAMA image inpainting, and XMem video mask propagation.
+Media Inpainting Toolkit is a command-line Python application that enables seamless removal of unwanted objects from images and videos by leveraging COCO-format masks, state-of-the-art LAMA image inpainting, and XMem video mask propagation.

 ---